 \section{Conclusions and Discussions}

-In summary, as the necessary complementary and generalization of our earlier studies~\cite{liu2005}, we first study physically reasonable phase transformations when the time-dependent microwave is applied, and then study the microwave induced transitions between different energy levels in the multi-level systems formed by the SFQ circuits.
-We have compared the selection rules between these artificial superconducting ``atoms" and the natural atoms.
+In summary, as the necessary complementary and generalization of our earlier studies~\cite{liu2005}, we first give phase transformations when the time-dependent microwave is applied, and then study the microwave-induced transitions between different energy levels in the multi-level systems formed by the SFQ circuits.
+We have compared the selection rules between these superconducting artificial ``atoms" and the natural atoms.
 It is found that the selection rules for such multi-level systems are the same as those of the multi-level natural atoms when the reduced bias magnetic flux $f$, applied to the superconducting loop of the SFQ circuits, is at the optimal point $f=0.5$.
-This is because the symmetry of the potential energy is well defined in this case.
-However, when the reduced bias magnetic flux is not at optimal point, i.e., $f\neq 0.5$, the superconducting ``atoms" have no selection rules, in this case, the microwave induced transitions between any two energy levels are possible.
+This is because the inversion symmetry of the potential energy is well defined in this case.
+However, when the reduced bias magnetic flux is not at the optimal point, i.e., $f\neq 0.5$, the superconducting ``atoms" have no selection rules, in this case, the microwave-induced transitions between any two energy levels are possible.

 The inversion symmetry of the potential energy for the SFQ circuits is not only important to the multi-level systems, but also important to the two-level systems (qubits).
 With the broken inversion symmetry, there are both the transverse and longitudinal couplings between the SFQs and the external magnetic fluxes.
-Comparing with the two-level atoms that only have the transverse coupling, the longitudinal coupling can induce several new results.
-For example, in the two-level natural atoms, the multiphoton processes cannot coexist due to the well-defined parities of the eigenstates, however, in the SFQs, the longitudinal coupling can induce coexistence of the multiphoton processes.
+Compared with the two-level natural atoms that only have the transverse coupling, the SFQs have several new phenomena due to the existence of additional longitudinal couplings.
+For example, in the two-level natural atoms, the single- and multi-photon processes cannot coexist due to the well-defined parities of the eigenstates, however, in the SFQs, the longitudinal coupling can induce the coexistence of single- and multi-photon processes.
 We also demonstrate that the longitudinal coupling can result in: (i) the transparency of the SFQ to the transverse coupling field; (ii) the dynamical quantum Zeno effect.